npourazin/Fruit-Classification-ANN/README.md

 # Fruit Classification using ANN
 By: Niki Pourazin

-Please use the code in the jupyter notebokk as it is the latest version.
+Please use the code in the jupyter notebook as it is the latest version.